Top tips for flying safely and avoiding Deep Vein Thrombosis (DVT)

 How long after DVT can I fly?

-Your doctor will be able to advise you whether this will be a few weeks or a few months.
+Your doctor will be able to tell you whether this will be a few weeks or a few months.

 Does the cause of my DVT affect the risk of suffering another episode?